kurt-hectic/blog/_posts/2025-11-01-wdqms-observability.markdown

 ### Resource usage
-The team also wanted to better understand the resource usage of WDQMS of the Kubernetes cluster and the PostGIS database, and how the usage evolves over time.
+The team also wanted to better understand the resource usage of WDQMS of the Kubernetes cluster and the PostGIS database, and how it evolves over time.
 An understanding of these parameters is important to plan the future system resource needs and also to effectively assess the impact of system optimization such as removal of unneeded indices.

 ![Database table and index size dashboard]( {{ '/assets/images/grafana-wdqms-database-dashboard.png' | relative_url }}  )
 *Dashboard showing table and index size and growth over time*

 Standard metrics exposed by Kubernetes and Postgres allow to analyze resource usage in terms of memory, CPU or disk-size over time.

 ### Insights into public use and system evolution
-Finally, the team also wanted to gain insight of how the public interacts with WDQMS, particularly which data is downloaded through the API and how frequent, as well as to understand changes to the data in WDQMS, for example changes to the station list, or number of new observations processed.
+Finally, the team also wanted to gain insight of how the public interacts with WDQMS, particularly which data is downloaded through the API and how frequent, as well as to understand changes to the data, for example changes to the station list, or number of new observations processed.

 The number of downloads or number of observations processed can easily be conceptualized as metrics.

 # Observability architecture
 The team decided to implement observability in WDQMS around OpenMetrics and the Grafana stack.
 A Prometheus instance gathers metrics from system components and exposes them to WMO's Grafana instance, where dashboards and alerting are implemented.
-A pushgateway is used to expose metrics produced by ephemeral data-processing jobs.
+A pushgateway is used to expose metrics from ephemeral data-processing jobs.
+The figure below is a high-level representation of the system architecture for metrics.

 ![WDQMS observability architecture]( {{ '/assets/images/WDQMS-observability-architecture.png' | relative_url }}  )